 4. The implementing technical standards shall be adopted by means of regulations or decisions.
-The words ‘implementing technical standard’ shall be inserted in their title.
+The words ‘implementing technical standard’ shall appear in their title.
 They shall be published in the Official Journal of the European Union and shall enter into force on the date stated therein.
 (29 Balz, Berès)

 AMs tabled specifically to Article 15 of the EBA Regulation that fall if COMP is adopted: 26-29 Balz, Berès, 422 Balz, 423 Giegold </Members>